saltyorg/docs/docs/sandbox/apps/yacht.md

 ### 3. Setup

+- The default login is the email and user password from accounts.yml

 - Check out [the getting started guide](https://yacht.sh/docs/Installation/Getting_Started){: target=_blank rel="noopener noreferrer" } if this is the first time you've used Yacht.

 - [:octicons-link-16: Documentation](https://yacht.sh/docs/){: .header-icons target=_blank rel="noopener noreferrer" }